Contents

 - Third-party Vetting: Any sub-processors and third-party providers are assessed for data security capabilities before engagement

-Supabase Infrastructure
+Database Infrastructure

-- Automated daily backups with point-in-time recovery
+- Automated daily backups with recovery

-- Network-level security with VPC isolation
+- Network-level isolation

 - Comprehensive audit logging of database access